The purpose of this site is to function as an

 unavoidable.

-Ensure that you never
+● Ensure that you never

-soldiers are entering a room (either due to the size of the room or
+If two operators are entering a room (either due to the size of the room or

-attrition), they should assume the number 1 and number 2 soldiers'
+attrition), they should assume the operator

 positions.

-Ensure that you never
+● Ensure that you never

 flag a fellow team member.
 Flagging is defined as pointing your weapon at or